Samsung/tizen-docs/docs/application/dotnet/guides/nui/textlabel.md

 <a name="font"></a>
 ## Selecting Fonts

-You can request a specific font using the `FontFamily`, `FontStyle`, and `PointSize` properties of the [Tizen.NUI.BaseComponents.TextLabel](https://developer.tizen.org/dev-guide/csapi/api/Tizen.NUI.BaseComponents.TextLabel.html) class:
+You can request a specific font using the `FontFamily`, the `FontStyle`, and the `PointSize` properties of the [Tizen.NUI.BaseComponents.TextLabel](https://developer.tizen.org/dev-guide/csapi/api/Tizen.NUI.BaseComponents.TextLabel.html) class:

--   `FontFamily` is a string with the font family name, for example, "FreeSerif".
+-   `FontFamily` is a string with the font family name, for example, `FreeSerif`.
 -   `FontStyle` is a JSON-formatted string with the font style.
 The following list describes some possible keys and common values for them:
     -   The `width` key defines the spacing between glyphs.
 Some commonly-used values include `condensed`, `semiCondensed`, `normal`, `semiExpanded`, and `expanded`.
     -   The `weight` key defines the thickness or darkness of the glyphs.
 Some commonly-used values include `thin`, `light`, `normal`, `regular`, `medium`, and `bold`.